gmvoit/just-the-docs/descriptions/Essentials.md

 ## Thermalization

-The previous section showed why dissipation of turbulent support energy does not change the radius or density profile of a galactic atmosphere in force balance.
+Dissipation of turbulent support energy does not change the radius or density profile of a galactic atmosphere in force balance because the combined density of turbulent plus thermal energy is independent of $f_{\rm th}$.
 Turbulent dissipation simply increases $f_{\rm th}$ without altering a force-balanced atmosphere's overall structure. **ExpCGM** therefore tracks thermalization of turbulence as dissipation proceeds using a differential equation for $f_{\rm th}$ that applies to a force-balanced atmosphere jointly supported by turbulence and thermal energy.

 ### Energy Injection

-User-specified models provide the total rate of non-gravitational energy injection $\dot{E}\_{\rm inj}$ from cosmological accretion and galactic feedback.
+User-specified models provide the total rate at which cosmological accretion and galactic feedback inject non-gravitational energy into a galaxy's atmosphere: $\dot{E}\_{\rm inj}$.
 That energy input branches into a user-specified fraction $f_{\rm inj,th}$ going directly into heat and a complementary fraction $1 - f_{\rm inj,th}$ initially going into turbulence.
-Those proportions can depend on the relative contributions of cosmological accretion and feedback to the overall energy injection rate $\dot{E}\_{\rm inj}$.
+Those proportions can depend on the relative contributions of cosmological accretion and feedback to $\dot{E}\_{\rm inj}$.

 ### Dissipation Timescale